Aliases for MAPK11 Gene

 GeneCards Summary for MAPK11 Gene

 MAPK11 (Mitogen-Activated Protein Kinase 11) is a Protein Coding gene.
-Among its related pathways are RET signaling and PEDF Induced Signaling.
+Among its related pathways are mTOR Pathway and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK14.

 UniProtKB/Swiss-Prot for MAPK11 Gene